Wood County, Texas: Radio stations

 KMOO is located in Mineola, broadcasting at 99.9 FM.
 The country music station is currently owned by Hightower Radio.
 The station was formerly operated by Sam Curry, its founder, who founded it in 1963.
 Under Curry's tenure, the station was referred to by its ownership and on-air personalities as, "K M Double O," and on-air personalities were not allowed to call the station "KMOO," with the last three letters pronounced in a manner similar to a noise made by cattle.
 Curry sold the station in 1995 when he planned to embark on a race for Wood County judge as a Democrat, a race he ultimately lost.

 Government

+Wood County is located within District 5 of the Texas House of Representatives.
+Wood County is located within District 1 of the Texas Senate.

 Wood County is represented in the Texas House of Representatives by the Republican Bryan Hughes, a lawyer in Mineola and a native of Wood County.
 The county is split between two different U.S. congressional districts, the First and the Fifth Congressional Districts.
 Thus, the county is represented by Congressman Nathaniel Moran and Congressman Lance Gooden.
 The county is currently represented in the Texas Senate by Kevin Eltife.

 The current county judge is Lucy Hebron, elected in 2018.
 As county judge, Hebron is both the county's chief administrator and judge of the constitutional county court, which handles misdemeanor cases.

 In 2017, former Sheriff Jim Brown and former Chief Deputy Miles Tucker were arrested for various offenses stemming from a shooting incident over access to an oilfield lease.
 Two of the felony charges were dismissed, however as of January 2020, four misdemeanor charges remain pending.